 Keep your garden safe and secure

-No matter how big or small, it’s really important to make sure your garden is as secure as possible.
-Dogs can jump surprisingly high and squeeze through the smallest of gaps in fences if they fancy an unexpected adventure, so preparation is key!
+No matter how big or small, it’s important to make sure your garden is as secure as possible.
+Dogs can jump surprisingly high and squeeze through the smallest of gaps in fences if they fancy an unexpected adventure, so preparation is key.

 Use dog-proof bins

-Compost bins can also cause dogs harm if the food inside is poisonous to them.
-Consider keeping your bins in a separate place, such as a shed where your four-legged friends can’t reach them!
+When thinking of dog-friendly garden designs, it’s important to remember that compost bins can also cause dogs harm if the food inside is poisonous to them.
+Consider keeping your bins in a separate place, such as a shed where your four-legged friends can’t reach them.

 Use pet-safe pest control

-Flower beds and patios are the ideal place for slimy pests to invade.
-After hibernating in the winter, slugs and snails resurface in the warmer weather, getting into every nook and cranny!
+Flower beds and patios are the ideal places for slimy pests to invade.
+After hibernating in the winter, slugs and snails resurface in the warmer weather, getting into every nook and cranny.
 Well known for carrying harmful parasites, which can cause serious health issues to dogs, slugs and snails are a hazard that pet owners need to be on the lookout for.

-These garden ideas for dogs will help you to create the perfect environment to suit you and your pooch.
-These small changes can keep them happy, healthy and most importantly, safe!
+These dog proof garden ideas will help you to create the perfect environment to suit you and your pooch.
+These small changes can keep them happy, healthy and most importantly, safe.